Policies and Rules

 Academic Duration for various degree programs

-Most of the bachelor degree programs consist of four year.
-However, there are certain programs which are completed in two year such as Bachelor of Commerce (BCom), and associate degrees.
+Most of the bachelor's degree programs consist of four years.
+However, there are certain programs that are completed in two years such as Bachelor of Commerce (BCom), and associate degrees.
 Students are expected to complete their education within a specified period of time for the degree they are enrolled for.
 For fulltime Bachelor students, the normal time needed to complete their degree program is four (4) years and the maximum time permitted is six (6) years.
-Master degree students are expected to complete their degree requirements within one and half(1.5) to three and half (3.5)years.
+Master degree students are expected to complete their degree requirements within one and a half(1.5) to three and a half (3.5) years.

 Academic load varies from program to program.
 Normally a student takes 15-18 Credit Hours course work in a semester at the four years degree program.
 As Abasyn University offers a variety of degree programs, therefore, the academic load varies from degree to degree.
-See details in student hand book.
+See details in the student handbook.

 Withdrawal from University